roussniee/SRAProject/README.md

 - Met with stakeholders to identify pain points and define new form layout
 - Built a PowerApp to dynamically populate employee info from AD/Excel
-- Created flow to automatically distribute requests to approvers
+- Created a flow to automatically distribute requests to approvers
 - Connected PowerApp to a SharePoint list for request centralization

 <h2>✅ Outcome</h2>